awslabs/serverless-rules/CONTRIBUTING.md

 * Any modifications you've made relevant to the bug
 * Anything unusual about your environment or deployment

+### Proposing New Rules

+When proposing a new rule, make sure to use the [New Rule template](https://github.com/aws-samples/serverless-rules/issues/new?assignees=&labels=feature-request%2C+triage&template=rule.md&title=).
+Rules must also meet certain criteria before they can be integrated into this project:

+* __Is it specific to serverless on AWS?__ We bias for serverless services within AWS, such as AWS Lambda, Amazon API Gateway, AWS AppSync, etc.
+* __Are they useful for the majority of serverless workloads?__
+* __Do they align with AWS Well-Architected's pillars and practices?__

 ## Contributing via Pull Requests
 Contributions via pull requests are much appreciated.
 Before sending us a pull request, please ensure that: